ant-design/ant-design-mobile-rn/README.md

 ## Announcement

-Thank you all for trusting us and using antd-mobile-rn.
+~~Thank you all for trusting us and using antd-mobile-rn.
 Due to limited application secnarios and development resouces, we regret to annouce antd-mobile-rn will not be officially mainained and updated.
-If anyone in the community is interested to continue to maintain this project, please contact us in private.
+If anyone in the community is interested to continue to maintain this project, please contact us in private.~~

+We(Community) will continue maintain this project.
+If you found a bug you can file an issue directly and `PR` are always welcome.

 ## Features